 4-H Records Program

 The Mississippi 4-H Record program has been in existence for several years.
-After the program lost national sponsorship, Mississippi 4-H recognized the importance of the record program and continued it with emphasis on building life-long skills that will benefit youth throughout their lives.
+After the program lost national sponsorship, Mississippi 4-H recognized the importance of the record program and continued it with emphasis on building life-long skills that will benefit young people throughout their lives.

 One of the new features of the 4-H record program is that intermediate and senior aged 4-H'ers now have the option to type the complete record report form.
 All of the report forms are available via the web, however, the intermediate and senior records can be typed or handwritten.
 Hard copies of each report form are still available through the County Extension Office for those individuals choosing to do their record in their own hand-writing.

 Record-keeping is an important skill.
 The 4-H record-keeping process encourages members to develop skills in observation, gathering data, collecting and manipulating data, and general bookkeeping skills.
 All members are encouraged to keep a record book.
 The record book is a tool for members to help learn these skills.
 The 4-H record allows 4-H members the opportunity to set goals and keep records on the progress made toward reaching those goals.
 The record book also allows the 4-H member to record losses, profits, and other helpful information about their 4-H project work.